OXID-eSales/amazon-pay-module/README.md

 ## Branch Compatibility

-* b-6.2.x module branch is compatible with OXID eShop compilation 6.2
+* b-6.2.x module branch is compatible with OXID eShop compilation 6.2, 6.3 and 6.4

 ## Install